crowdagger/caribon/README.md

 * Additionally (because stemming algorithms aren't always perfect, and sometimes you make typos), support for fuzzy string matching (based on Levenhstein distance).
 * Count repetitions locally and globally.
 * Detects HTML tags in input.
-It doesn't work with a full HTML file (containing `<html>`, `<body>` and so on) but it works fine if you use e.g `pandoc -o file.html file.md`.
+Normally works both for HTML fragments or full HTML pages.
-* Outputs a basic HTML files which higlights the detected repetitions, or directly to the terminal, or to a Markdown file (with less useful information).
+* Outputs the detected repetitions either in an HTML file (the most useful option), directly to the terminal, or to a Markdown file (with less useful information).

 ChangeLog
 =========